sahan-nirodha24/Weather-Mobile-App-V02/README.md

-## This Is A Simple Weather Mobile Application Version 02
+## Simple Weather Mobile Application (Version 02) 🌦️

-This mobile app designed using MVVM architecture, and using OpenWeatherMap API it helps to take the actual weather information get into the mobile app.
-This mobile application can display the weather forecast all over the countries in the world by using search bar.
+This mobile application leverages the OpenWeatherMap API and is built using the **MVVM architecture**, ensuring a clean and scalable code structure.
+It delivers real-time weather information and dynamic animations based on current weather conditions for any location worldwide.

+### Features:
++ #### Global Weather Search:

+  + Enter any city or country name in the search bar to view detailed weather information for that location.
+Dynamic Animations & Backgrounds:

-The weather app dynamically adjusts animations and backgrounds based on real-time weather conditions retrieved from the weather API:
++ #### The app adjusts its visuals based on real-time weather conditions:

-1) Clouds: Displays a cloud animation with a dark background.
+  1) Clouds: Cloud animations with a dark background.

-2) Clear: Shows a sunrise animation with a bright background.
+  2) Clear: Sunrise animations with a bright background.

-3) Rain: Features rain animation with a rainy background.
+  3) Rain: Rain animations with a rainy background.

-4) Snow: Displays a snowing animation with a snowy background.
+  4) Snow: Snowfall animations with a snowy background.

-The center text box field of this app displaying the below things
+  5) Detailed Weather Information:

++ #### The central text box displays key weather details:
   1) Humidity

-2) WindSpeed
+  2) Wind Speed
   3) Condition

-4) Sunrise
+  4) Sunrise Time

-5) Sunset
+  5) Sunset Time

-6) Sea
+  6) Sea Level Pressure

-The all over the weather informations on this mobile app will be genarated using by OpenWeatherMap API
++ #### Accurate & Real-Time Updates:

+  + All weather information is retrieved from the OpenWeatherMap API for precise and up-to-date data.

++ #### Additional Features:

+  + Responsive Design: Optimized for various screen sizes and devices.
+  + User-Friendly Interface: A clean and intuitive layout for seamless navigation.
+  + Error Handling: Displays appropriate messages for invalid city or country names.

++ **This application offers a visually appealing and functional weather experience, making it a valuable tool for users seeking reliable weather updates.**

-         Screen Shots Of The Weather Moble Application Version 02
+### Screen Shots Of The Weather Moble Application Version 02

 Splash Screen Of The Weather App
 ![Screenshot 2024-12-19 222853](https://github.com/user-attachments/assets/87df3924-4aa9-4fc0-86f0-636244425eaf)